Pioneering commercial

 The spherical tokamak

-Tokamaks are the most researched and best understood path to fusion energy.
+Tokamaks are the most researched and best understood route to fusion energy.

-Tokamaks use magnetic fields to confine and control plasma.
-Decades of development have established them as the leading approach to commercial fusion.
-Tokamak Energy is the only private company with over a decade’s experience developing and operating tokamaks.
+Tokamaks use powerful magnetic fields to confine and control plasma, and decades of development have established them as one of the leading approaches to commercial fusion.
+Tokamak Energy is the only private company with more than a decade of experience designing, building and operating tokamaks.

-In the 1980s, our founder Alan Sykes demonstrated that the low aspect ratio tokamak, with its more spherical shape, offered benefits in efficiency, plasma stability, and cost-effectiveness.
-Today, this approach underpins fusion programmes worldwide, including the UK Government’s Spherical Tokamak for Energy Production (STEP) project.
+In the 1980s, our founder Alan Sykes demonstrated that a low‑aspect‑ratio, more spherical tokamak could offer significant benefits in efficiency, plasma stability and cost‑effectiveness.
+This approach now underpins fusion programmes worldwide, including the UK Government’s Spherical Tokamak for Energy Production (STEP) project.

 ST40